 These natural pools are popular not only among trekkers.
-But also among locals, since they believe in the hot springs’ healing properties.
+But also among locals, since they believe in the hot springs’ healing effect.
 As for flora and fauna, Mount Rinjani hosts unique biodiversity since it’s located in a transitional Wallacea region.

 Australasian bird species such as cockatoos and green hanging parrots are a common sight.
 They live side by side with animals whose origin is the east of the Wallacea line, such as monkeys and porcupines.
 The park also has a unique species.
-In 2013, Rinjani scops owl is recognized as an endemic species which only can be found in Lombok Island.
+In 2013, the Rinjani scops owl is recognized as an endemic species which only can be found on Lombok Island.

 Mount Rinjani Trekking

-After the sun is up, the spectacular view of Bali Island and Java sea seen from above the clouds.
+After the sun is up, the spectacular view of Bali Island and the Java sea is seen from above the clouds.
 Below, the crescent-shaped crater lake sits magnificently with its deep turquoise water.
 The new mountain, called Gunung Barujari, stands beside the lake, still growing.

 Mount Rinjani Crater Lake And Hot Springs

 By the time visitors reach the lake, tired hikers will find the hot springs just minutes away from the lake.
-The 40 C temperature of the hot spring provides a natural spa treatment for the aching muscles.
+The 40°C temperature of the hot spring provides a natural spa treatment for the aching muscles.

 Enjoy the hot bath while mesmerized at the sight of Segara Anak with its still waves.
 At night, the sky exhibits a clear view of million shining stars.
 The view will make anyone reluctant to leave the next morning.

 Trekking To The Crater Rim